Kiwanis Club of Charlottesville Foundation

 2. To solicit, accept, and acknowledge gifts made to the Foundation with the intention of promoting the success of the Foundation’s mission and purpose.

-2020-21 Officers: Philip Day, Chairman; Eric Lamb, Vice Chairman; Martha Sites, Secretary; Barbara Ritter, Treasurer.
+2021-22 Officers: Edward Schmitz, President; Martha Sites, Secretary; Barbara Ritter, Treasurer.

 Our Six Pillars or Current Major Emphases